 Dr. Schwarzberg is actively seeing patients with genitourinary cancers such as prostate, bladder and kidney as well as skin cancers including melanoma.
 He is currently practicing in Palm Beach County and sees patients at JFK, Palm Beach Gardens Medical Center and Jupiter Medical Center.

 He and his wife have three daughters and one son, and are involved in multiple community organizations.

 Dr. Schwarzberg is an advisory board member of the Richard David Kann Melanoma Foundation as well as a board member of the Leukemia and Lymphoma Society of the Palm Beach Society.
-Dr. Schwarzberg serves as the Chief of Oncology at Jupiter Medical Center, has an active role within the JFK Hospital oncology program, and has staff privileges at Good Samaritan Medical Center and Palm Beach Gardens Medical Center.
+Dr. Schwarzberg serves as the Chief of Oncology and Sr. Vice President of Network Development at Tampa General Hospital.

 Dr. Talya Schwarzberg received her Medical Oncology and Hematology training at the Beth Israel Deaconess Medical Center and her Internal Medicine training at the Brigham & Women’s Hospital in Boston.
 She is dually board certified in Medical Oncology and Internal Medicine.

 She is formerly a Clinical Instructor of Medicine at Harvard Medical School and staff physician at the Massachusetts General Hospital in the department of Medical Oncology.